Prudential RideLondon-Surrey 100

 Simon Pearce, a company director from Wolverhampton, also cycled the 2015 Prudential RideLondon-Surrey, completing the full 100 mile distance in 7 hours 14 minutes.

 I enjoyed myself but it was hard work!
-I chose to ride for Turn2us as I have suffered from a loss of financial stability, losing all my possessions and family for a time.
+I chose to ride for Turn2us as I suffered from a loss of financial stability, losing all my possessions and family for a time.

 Having experienced what it is to have little, I just want to share what I have’’.